zephyrproject-rtos/zscilib/README.md

 a set of photodiodes and converting that data into a useful photometric value like lux.
 It is excellent at 'conditioning' data, but not at 'understanding' it.

-zscilib aims to find a middle ground between these two, allow for richer processing of raw data, but within the confines and limitations of the class of microcontrollers commonly used on low-cost sensor endnodes.
+zscilib aims to find a middle ground between these two, allowing for richer processing of raw data, but within the confines and limitations of the class of microcontrollers commonly used on low-cost sensor endnodes.